CocoRosie: Early life

 Sierra Casady was born on June 9, 1980, in Fort Dodge, Iowa, and Bianca Casady on March 27, 1982, in Hilo, Hawaii.
-Their parents divorced when Sierra was four and Bianca was two and the sisters, who identify as "part Native American", stayed with their late mother, Christina Chalmers (née Hunter), Iowan artist, singer, Steiner/Waldorf teacher, and "healer" of Syrian Orthodox ancestry who "compulsively moved" and "kept throwing away everything the family owned and starting all over again."
+Their parents divorced when Sierra was four and Bianca was two and the sisters, who identify as "part Native American", stayed with their late mother, Christina Chalmers (née Hunter), Iowan artist, singer, Steiner/Waldorf teacher, and "healer" of Syrian Orthodox ancestry, who "compulsively moved" and "kept throwing away everything the family owned and starting all over again".
 Chalmers was born in Madison, West Virginia.
-Chalmers nicknamed Sierra "Rosie" and Bianca "Coco" from which CocoRosie takes its name.
+Chalmers nicknamed Sierra "Rosie" and Bianca "Coco", from which CocoRosie takes its name.
 Their mother's partner was the New Age spiritual leader Brooke Medicine Eagle, whom Bianca has said "carried [her] in a papoose around sacred Anasazi grounds" as a child.
-The Casady sisters have said their maternal grandfather, who they have never met, was Cherokee and that their mother believed her nomadic tendencies were because "her Syrian ancestors must have had a lot of Gypsy in them."
-Bianca has discussed her mother's ethnic background by saying "Nowadays, who would want to be white?
+The Casady sisters have said that their maternal grandfather, whom they have never met, was Cherokee and that their mother believed her nomadic tendencies were because "her Syrian ancestors must have had a lot of Gypsy in them".
+Bianca has discussed her mother's ethnic background by saying: "Nowadays, who would want to be white?
 But back then, in farm country, anything other than button-nosed blonde didn't fly."

 Their childhood has been described as "bizarre" and "nomadic".
 They moved almost yearly, living in Hawaii, Arizona, California and New Mexico, and frequently changed schools.
 Because their mother believed they would learn more "in the real world" than in school, neither sister finished high school.
 The sisters were somewhat estranged from their father, Timothy Casady, an organic farmer, teacher, and spiritualist who came from an Iowa farming family, and who was interested in New Age experiences inspired by Native American religions, neoshamanism, and "the Peyote Church, which involves ingesting the hallucinogenic cactus peyote."
 The sisters spent some childhood summers with him, where they experienced him "dragging us on vision quests ... as a little kid, sometimes it's a nightmare, you're out in the desert, you don't have any food".
 In 1994, at 14, Sierra was kicked out of the home by Chalmers and went to live with her father in Sedona, where she began attending private boarding school Verde Valley School and lost contact with Bianca.
 Bianca also attended Verde Valley School.

-In a 2004 interview, Bianca described their childhood, stating "we spent our summers hiking from reservation to reservation...
+In a 2004 interview, Bianca described their childhood, stating: "we spent our summers hiking from reservation to reservation...
 I remember being in peyote circles as a kid, sitting in tepees full of smoke... not being able to breathe and trying to sneak air out of the bottom of the tepee...
 We always felt pretty much like freaks, but we felt good about it.
 We didn't have any rules or anything.
 We had total freedom.
 It was hard to meet people who had the same values as us.
 We just sort of carry that with us today.
 We have pow-wows in our apartment, with bottles of cheap beer.
 It has to manifest itself somehow."